 As the student becomes aware of this process they also become aware of their power to establish new models, new contexts, new connections, new approaches, and new cultures in their professional lives.
 They become aware of the need for confidence, courage, and both emotional and physical stamina to preserve their capacity to flourish.
 Teachers have an enormous responsibility to communicate these messages and to stand as a compass for their students as they drift to and from centre, inevitably, amidst the chaos of the maturation process.
 Teachers have an enormous responsibility themselves to also engage their own maturation process: to question and challenge themselves continually, to keep learning, to keep evolving, and to strive for deeper honesty, deeper authenticity.

 To be a teacher is to continually accept that I need more knowledge, to help my students become stronger than myself, and to insist they dig out new infrastructures for professional artistry in this century, with their own bare hands.
-Our students are agents of the consciousness shift that continues to unfold before our eyes; our world needs them more than ever, and they know it.
+Our students are agents of the consciousness shift that continues to unfold before our eyes; our world needs them, and they know it.